outdoorsafetylab/mapclay/README.md

 ### Render by text content

-Still, get target element and write `textContent` for options:
+Still, write text content on target element for options:

 ```html
 <!-- In html -->